Cinemark Theatres: United States Department of Justice lawsuits

-In the 1990s, Cinemark Theatres was one of the first chains to incorporate stadium-style seating into their theatres.
-In 1997, several disabled individuals filed a lawsuit against Cinemark, alleging that their stadium style seats forced patrons who used wheelchairs to sit in the front row of the theatre, effectively rendering them unable to see the screen without assuming a horizontal position.
+In the 1990s, Cinemark Theatres was one of the first chains to incorporate stadium-style seating into its theatres.
+In 1997, several disabled individuals filed a lawsuit against Cinemark, alleging that their stadium-style seats forced patrons who used wheelchairs to sit in the front row of the theatre, effectively rendering them unable to see the screen without assuming a horizontal position.
 The case was heard in El Paso district court as Lara v.
 Cinemark USA, where a judge ruled that the architecture of Cinemark's theatres violated the Americans with Disabilities Act (ADA).
 The ruling was later overturned by the Fifth Circuit Court of Appeals, which ruled that Cinemark only had to provide an "unobstructed view" of the screen, and that since disabled patrons' view was only awkward and not actually obscured, Cinemark was not violating the law.

 In response, the United States Department of Justice (DOJ) filed their own suit against Cinemark while appealing the appellate court's decision.
 The DOJ argued that, while Cinemark was not technically violating the ADA, it was nevertheless discriminating against disabled patrons by relegating them to the worst seats in the auditorium.
 Cinemark responded by filing a lawsuit against the Department of Justice, alleging misconduct on the DOJ's behalf.
 Cinemark's lawsuit was thrown out, and the Department of Justice proceeded with its lawsuit.
 Cinemark ultimately agreed to settle out of court before the court came to a ruling, agreeing with the DOJ that it was in the company's best interest to end litigation before a ruling was issued.
 Per the terms of the settlement, Cinemark agreed to renovate all existing theatres to provide patrons who used wheelchairs access to rows higher in its theatres, and also agreed that all future theatres would be constructed so as to allow handicapped patrons better access to higher rows.
 In turn, the Department of Justice agreed not to bring further litigation against the company in relation to the architecture of stadium seating as it applies to the ADA.